Python Turtle - Lesson 5¶

 35draw_poly(size, num_sides, "red")

-Predict what you think will happen when you run the code:
+Predict what you think will happen when you run the code

 Code breakdown:

-"black"fill colour → the value in the
+"black"fill colour → the value stored in

 Turtle colours